UofU-Cryosphere/snow-aso/point_cloud/README.md

 * `crop_point_cloud.py`

-Batch process multiple lidar files and crop each one to the boudning box of the given basin name.
+Batch process multiple lidar files and crop each one to the bounding box of the given basin name.

 * `pc_align.sh`